brand-o/tools/README.md

 ### portable focus
 most applications are portable, requiring no installation

-## project statistics

-- **total items:** 80 software packages
-- **automated downloads:** 68 items
-- **manual downloads required:** 12 items (due to vendor restrictions)

-## security & consent

-**dual-use tools** (require explicit consent via environment variable):
-- John the Ripper
-- Hashcat

-these tools are included for:
-- authorized security testing
-- forensics
-- password recovery on owned systems
-- educational purposes only

-## use cases

-perfect for:
-- technicians & IT professionals
-- system administrators
-- tinkerers & enthusiasts
-- anyone who needs a portable powerhouse of tools

-## important notes

-- **the drive will be formatted** - all existing data will be erased
-- requires **administrator privileges**
-- internet connection required for downloads
-- 12 items require manual download due to vendor restrictions (NVIDIA, AMD, Realtek)

 ## license
 this project is foss (free and open source software) — licensed under the GPL v3 License

 ## credits
 we love foss. this project builds upon the incredible work of:
 - [7-Zip](https://www.7-zip.org/)
 - [Angry IP Scanner](https://angryip.org/)